1 The Role of Analytics in Accounting

 This textbook introduces prescriptive analytics through optimization exercises in Chapter 7 (using Solver and Scenario Manager in Excel) and through scenario analysis in the integrated chapters of Part V. The emphasis throughout the book, however, is on descriptive and predictive analytics because these represent the analytical work that accounting professionals perform most frequently.

-WarningWatch Out
+WarningWatch out

 Students sometimes assume that descriptive analytics is “basic” and that the goal is to reach prescriptive analytics as quickly as possible.
 In practice, most accounting analytics work is descriptive, and doing it well requires substantial skill.
 A poorly constructed summary can mislead decision makers just as easily as a sophisticated model can.
 The value of analytics lies not in its complexity but in the quality of the questions it answers and the rigor of the process behind it.

-1.5 Why Accountants Need Analytics Skills
+1.3 Why Accountants Need Analytics Skills

 The demand for analytics skills in accounting is driven by several developments that have reshaped the profession over the past two decades.
 Understanding these drivers helps explain why this textbook exists and why the skills it teaches matter for your career.